 You are gonna be in business with these people so you really have to love it.

 If you don’t you may get bored and self-sabotage any success you have.

-For a more practical take on this point, Phil Morettini has this to say:
+For a more practical take on this point, Phil Morettini has this

 Of course, it’s better to choose a market segment where you know the lay of the land and have some existing contacts–than not.
 Sometimes this can be a little-overblown, though.
 I’ve moved into many markets where I previously had no experience or contacts with great success.
 And in the software/tech business, things can change very quickly.
 If you aren’t open to recognizing change, that “existing market knowledge” might already be dated and that knowledge that gives you so much comfort can actually work against you.
 Imo, it’s usually far more important to have the ability to go into a market segment and size it up accurately and quickly, than it is to have actual experience there.
 But all things considered, assuming you don’t get over-confident in your market knowledge, having existing contacts and past experience in a market segment can be very helpful.